jesuel-marques/GaugeFix-Coulomb/README.md

 ```
 #define NEED_BYTE_SWAP_IN
 ```
-uncommented in include/flags.h.
+uncommented in settings.h.
 You can also change the endianess of an output configuration if you leave
 ```
 #define NEED_BYTE_SWAP_OUT
 ```
-uncommented in include/flags.h.
+uncommented in settings.h before compiling.

 You cannot change the endianness of the gauge-transformation, neither for input or output.